BlueDaroosh/handheldSpedometer/README.md

 These are the build instructions on how to make the handheld spedometer.
 Some items may be more complex to complete, as they need special equipement to complete (ex.
 PCB builders, CO2 Laser Cutter / Etcher, etc.)

 To start off, we should determine what this should look like in the end.
 More suitably for this project, what should our output look like?
 Well, fist of all it must output values of speed measurement.
 Such that it measures your speeds in all x-y-z axis'.
 Basically the end result we are looking for here is simply values that we can play around with.
+In terms of build time for this project, it's a good idea to prepare everything before hand, such as part ordering and source downloads of items and code, pre-manufacturing items and whatsoever.
+If you are ready to commence the build, you can find a weekend to assemble the entire thing together.
+It shouldn't take you longer whatsoever.
 With that said, lets begin.

 ## What do we need to start off with?